-People visit natural places for many reasons, among them to explore nature's mysteries and surprises.
+People visit the natural and cultural heritage places for many reasons, among them to explore nature's mysteries and surprises.
 When we leave rocks, shells, plants, feathers, fossils, artefacts and other objects of interest as we find them, we pass the gift of discovery on to those who follow.
-In particular, never touch Aboriginal rock art or disturb sites of significance.
+Particularly, never touch Aboriginal rock art or disturb sites of significance.

 It's the missing elements of our favourite places that disturb us the most.
-"Leave What You Find" means retaining the special qualities of every special heritage place - for the long term.
+"Leave What You Find" means retaining the special qualities of every natural and cultural heritage place-for the long term.

-Respecting culture
+Respecting Culture